 You will be asked to sign an Adoption Agreement, a contract outlining your guardian responsibilities.
 We also either collect an adoption fee (for our S.T.A.R. animals) or request a donation to Animal Aid.

 All of our animals are vaccinated, treated for parasites, micro-chipped, spayed or neutered, cats tested for FIV/Felv and all animals receive any necessary veterinary care (dentals, etc.) until adoption.
+Most of our animals do not have a set adoption fee.
+We do ask for a donation of your choosing at adoption.
 Your donation enables Animal Aid to continue helping the homeless dogs and cats of our community and to take care of the feeding and medical needs of current and future adopted animals.

 Frequently Asked Questions

 Where do Animal Aid dogs and cats come from?